-It is the policy of the State of New York Department of Civil Service to provide reasonable accommodation to ensure effective communication of information in benefits publications to individuals with disabilities.
+It is the policy of the New York State Department of Civil Service to provide reasonable accommodation to ensure effective communication of information in benefits publications to individuals with disabilities.
 These publications are also available on NYSHIP Online at www.cs.ny.gov/employee-benefits.
-Visit NYSHIP Online for timely information that meets universal accessibility standards adopted by New York State for NYS Agency web sites.
+Visit NYSHIP Online for timely information that meets universal accessibility standards adopted by New York State for NYS agency websites.
 If you need an auxiliary aid or service to make benefits information available to you, please contact your Health Benefits Administrator.
-New York State and Participating Employer Retirees, NYS and PE COBRA Enrollees and Young Adult Option Enrollees: Contact the Employee Benefits Division at (518) 457-5754 or 1-800-833-4344 (U.S., Canada, Puerto Rico, Virgin Islands).
+NYS and PE Retirees, NYS and PE COBRA Enrollees and Young Adult Option enrollees: Contact the Employee Benefits Division at 518-457-5754 or 1-800-833-4344 (U.S., Canada, Puerto Rico, Virgin Islands).

-this Reporting On was printed using recycled paper and environmentally sensitive inks.
-RO Prenatal Care/February 2016 AL1356
+🚯 This Reporting On was printed using recycled paper and environmentally sensitive inks. 🖂 🔘 RO Prenatal Care/September 2018  AL1631